US warns China is building more nuclear missile silos | ExBulletin

 US Strategic Command tweeted a link on Wednesday to a New York Times article on federations results, which were released this week.

-The public has found out what we’ve been saying all along about the growing threat facing the world and the veil of secrecy surrounding it, said the Strategic Command, which oversees the nuclear arsenal in the Americas.
+The public has found out what we’ve been saying from the start about the growing threat facing the world and the veil of secrecy surrounding it, said the Strategic Command, which oversees the nuclear arsenal in the Americas.

 The field in the Xinjiang region is the second reported this summer.
 In June, researchers at the James Martin Center for Nonproliferation Studies in California identified another field under construction in neighboring Gansu province.